 Perhaps famous for its tall buildings, Croydon is home to the former Nestlé Tower, which has since been converted into flats.
-Luxury apartments have also sprung up in recent years, notably Saffron Square and One Landsdowne Road.
-Further developments are planned for the town including a new art gallery, college and office buildings.
+Luxury apartments have sprung up in recent years, notably Saffron Square and One Landsdowne Road, and further developments are planned for the town including a new art gallery, college and office buildings.

 Croydon Clocktower houses a state-of-the-art library, a performance venue, the David Lean Cinema and the Museum of Croydon, which details the town’s history.
 It is a must-visit for any newcomer to find out more about Croydon’s heritage, as well as enjoy all that the place has to offer when it comes to arts and culture.
 Speaking of which, Croydon has been the setting for Channel 4 comedy, Peep Show, while The Bill was filmed here for many years.

 In the past, Croydon was a centre for charcoal production, leather tanning and brewing, and by the early 20th century, it had become an important industrial area for car manufacture and metal working.
 More recently, these sectors have been replaced by the retail and service economy, brought about by the town’s redevelopment.
 Harking back to its roots in car manufacturing, Croydon is home today to the headquarters of Zotefoams, a producer of foams for global use in sports, construction, marine, automation, medical equipment and aerospace.